CyberFlameGO/svnpython/Doc/library/unittest.rst

       Test that the multiline string *first* is equal to the string *second*.
       When not equal a diff of the two strings highlighting the differences will be included in the error message.
-This method is used by default when comparing Unicode strings with :meth:`assertEqual`.
+This method is used by default when comparing strings with :meth:`assertEqual`.

       If specified *msg* will be used as the error message on failure.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1

    .. method:: assertRegexpMatches(text, regexp, msg=None)